hyzok-su/morphable-eyewear/README.md

 ### Automated Morphing to Face

-The skeleton–cage structure is subsequently deformed using 3D facial landmarks to ensure a personalized geometric fit.
-The deformation is optimized according to a fitting plan provided by ophthalmic specialists, which serves as a clinical guideline for achieving proper alignment with the wearer’s facial anatomy.
+The skeleton–cage structure is subsequently positioned and deformed using 3D facial landmarks.
+The figure below illustrates how the geometry is transformed under the influence of landmark constraints.

 <img src="./docs/control_system.png"  />

+The deformation is later adjusted according to a fitting plan provided by ophthalmic specialists, which serves as a clinical guideline for achieving proper alignment with the wearer’s facial anatomy.

+Notice: Two rotations are applied to each endpiece.
+To avoid order-dependent artifacts from *EULER ANGLE*s, we decouple the transformations by applying rotateZ in the local coordinate system and rotateX in the world coordinate system.
+This ensures the two rotations remain independent and removes ambiguity caused by rotation order

 ### Visualization on Face
 <img src="./docs/visual.png" width="500" />